roytang/blog/content/posts/2016/08/some-days-you-are-tired.md

 And on some other days

-It&#8217;s more of the same
+It&'s more of the same

-But also maybe you see a smile in a child&#8217;s eyes
+But also maybe you see a smile in a child&'s eyes

 Or maybe you run into a long-lost friend from years ago